 And don’t miss this Easter must-take photo checklist, so that you can capture all of the fun of your Easter egg hunt.

-Oh, and before you go, check out 50+ awesome, non-junk Easter basket filler ideas.
+Oh, and before you go, check out Easter basket stuffers for girls.

 Happy Easter egg hunting!